gknowles/dimcli/README.md

 - Password prompting - there's no standard way to disable console echo :(
 - Build system - you can do a lot with CMake, but it's not always easy

-Other interesting c++ command line parsers:
+Other interesting C++ command line parsers:

 - [program_options](http://www.boost.org/doc/libs/release/libs/program_options/)
   \- from boost